 What Lifestyle Changes Can Help Reduce Spotting?

-To reduce spotting, focus on maintaining a balanced diet, staying hydrated, managing stress, and avoiding strenuous activities.
+Focus on maintaining a balanced diet, staying hydrated, managing stress, and avoiding strenuous activities.
 Regular prenatal care and open communication with your healthcare provider can also support a healthy pregnancy.

 Conclusion